-In this article we will explore how to get to Ayers Rock or Uluru.
-We will start with an overview of where Uluru is located and then go through all of the different transport options to get there, including flights to Uluru and Alice Springs, road trips to Uluru and the Ghan to Uluru.
+In this article, we will explore how to get to Ayers Rock or Uluru.
+We will start with an overview of Uluru’s location and then go through all the different transport options to get there, including flights to Uluru and Alice Springs, road trips to Uluru and the Ghan to Uluru.

 Where is Ayers Rock or Uluru?

-While for Australians it is usually a well known fact, for overseas visitors to Australia a common question is where is Ayers Rock located.
-The location of Uluru is in the center of Australia, as shown in the map of Ayers Rock below.
+For Australians, it is usually a well-known fact, but for overseas visitors to Australia, a common question is where Ayers Rock is located.
+Uluru is located in the centre of Australia, as shown in the map of Ayers Rock below.

 Nearest Town to Uluru

-The closest town to Uluru is Yulara, which provides a range of accommodation at Ayers Rock including hotels, glamping, apartments and camping.
+The closest town to Uluru is Yulara, which provides a range of accommodations at Ayers Rock, including hotels, glamping, apartments and camping.
 All accommodation is managed by the Ayers Rock Resort, which also provides a range of service shops including a supermarket, dining and tourism services.
 A free shuttle bus connects each accommodation option and the main services area.

-In the below map you can see an overview of the location of Uluru and Kata-Tjuta in relation to Yulara.
-Note that there are sealed roads to easily access each location.
+In the map below, you can see an overview of the location of Uluru and Kata-Tjuta in relation to Yulara.
+Note that there are sealed roads to access each location easily.

 Airport at Ayers Rock